Construction Rating: | starstarstarstar_borderstar_border |

 Brief:

 cool retro-futuristic designs.
+Avast!
 He's also a nice guy whose instruction booklets are well known for their humorous

 off-beat writin' style.
-Begad!
+Blimey!

 Construction: